 We see that increasing the number of qubits $ N $ generally increases the code distance.

 Going forward, we will consider more realistic Pauli errors, which have a similar action as the idealized errors (\ref{protoerror}), where the total spin can only change by one unit $ s \rightarrow s \pm 1 $.
 We will also relax the limitation where the code space should be limited in range $ m \in [ -m_{\max}, m_{\max} ] $, and simply consider the full range $ m \in [-N/2, N/2] $.
 In this situation, we expect states near the poles to be more susceptible to errors but those near the equator to be able to withstand more errors.
-We expect for a large number of qubits $ N $, the effect of these missing states to become less important, as the dimension mismatch becomes a smaller fraction of the code dimension.
-As long as the state does not have a large amplitude in the states near the poles, the state should be approximately correctable.
-This is in contrast to codes such as the bit flip code, where beyond the code distance number of errors, the state suffers a dramatic logical error.
+We expect for a large number of qubits $ N $, the effect of these missing states to become less important, as the dimension mismatch becomes a smaller fraction of the code dimension. { Specifically, the error-free space has a dimension of $ N + 1 $, compared to the single Pauli error space of $ s = N/2-1 $, which has a dimension of $ N-1 $. } This is in contrast to codes such as the bit flip code, where beyond the code distance number of errors, the state suffers a dramatic logical error.
 Here, the introduction of logical errors is more gradual.